Educator, game designer, editor, writing coach.

 "Highly recommend!!
 My son has had the most wonderful time with this camp.
 Michael, the guide, is a teacher who really knows how to engage.
 Together they built an entire world that opened up their imaginations so much.
 It is very creative.
 Even when it was over, my son loved the "homework" activities set, so much so, he was completely motivated and excited to get them done without any prodding!
 It has been a pleasure to see him so happy, gaining confidence in writing, and also learning life skills too, along the way, with this role playing game."

-To read more 5 Star reviews, click here to go to the Join a Class page!
+To read more 5 Star reviews, click here!

 How it works